Death penalty

 How are the two connected?

 Saudi Arabia, along with Qatar, are in receipt of considerable quantities of arms from western countries including the UK.
 David Cameron visited the country to promote trade and arms sales.
-The Campaign Against the Arms Trade has found out that we exported £113 million of arms to Saudi in 2013.
+The Campaign Against the Arms Trade #CATT has found out that we exported £113 million of arms to Saudi in 2013.

 With American support, both countries were arming the Syrian rebels of which the Islamic State is one.
 So we support and provide arms to countries which are in turn supporting the Islamic State and which carry out barbaric executions in public.
 Almost nothing is said about this and it receives very little coverage.